MicrosoftDocs/minecraft-creator/creator/Documents/ResourcePack.md

 > MS Paint is used in this example for quick and easy access, but you will need to use a different graphics editor for more advanced graphic features like transparency effects or .tga file support.

 1. When you're done editing your texture, go to the **File** menu and select **Save As**.
-1. Chose the **PNG picture** option.
+1. Choose the **PNG picture** option.
 1. In the **Save As** dialog box, navigate to the **blocks** folder you created.
 1. Save the file as **dirt.png**.

 ### Testing the pack

-Now that the pack has both a manifest file and a texture, you can launch Minecraft and test your new resource Add-On.
+Now that the pack has both a manifest file and a texture file, you can launch Minecraft and test your new resource Add-On.

 > [!IMPORTANT]
 > **Pack Stacking** is how content is loaded on top of vanilla content, causing each object that has the same name in both packs to be overwritten by the *latest* applied pack.
 In our example, the original dirt texture is overwritten by our custom texture.